crynux-ai/documentation/gitbook/application-development/execute-tasks/fine-tuning-task.md

 Dataset defines the dataset to train on.

-The argument `name` defines the name of the dataset to train on.
-It can be Huggingface dataset ID, or a path pointing to a local copy of a dataset in your filesystem.
+The `name` argument specifies the dataset to train on.
+You can provide either a Hugging Face dataset ID or a local file path to a dataset on your filesystem.

+The `url` argument specifies the URL of a dataset file to download.
+The file can be compressed (in formats like .zip, .tar, .tar.gz, etc.) and will be automatically extracted.
+The downloaded file will then be loaded using the Hugging Face dataset library.

+If both `name` and `url` are provided, only the `name` argument will be used.
+You must specify either `name` or `url` (but not necessarily both).

 The argument `config_name` defines the config file name of the dataset, leave as null if there is only one config.
 Default is `null`.